S/PDIF Battle: Mutec, Singxer, Lynx, Rednet, Eitr, Et Al.

 Thus began a spending spree to find the the right S/PDIF converter.
 I wanted to find the best at the top of my price range as well as the most practical devices that I’d be happy with.

 I grabbed some non-USB solutions first.
-The ESI Juli@ XTe, Lynx E22, and Focusrite Rednet 3 were among the contenders.
+The ESI [email protected] XTe, Lynx E22, and Focusrite Rednet 3 were among the contenders.

-The ESI is in the realm of the mid-priced USB S/PDIF converters.
+The ESI is in the realm of the mid-priced USB S/PDIF converters overall.
 It lacked what I’ve come to understand as digital hash (swooshy feeling to the sound, almost like you’re rubbing together dry napkins inaudibly while listening to music).
 But it also didn’t work wonders with the soundstage or separation, and was outdone by the Mutec MC-1.2 in this regard.
+It lends a slight murkiness to the overall picture, like a very thin veil that makes everything pleasant but not detailed.
+It’s better than just about any integrated USB solution and does fix the USB swoosh, though.

 Next up was the Lynx E22.
 This is a no-nonsense PCI Express card that is built for pro audio.
 No digital hash, no glare, very good dynamics and separation.
-It’s a touch less smooth than the Mutec MC-3+USB, admittedly, but it’s also cheaper and it’s an internal card for my PC, which gives it some bonus points for taking zero space.
-This is an outstanding value and is a one-piece solution that outdoes most USB devices.
+It’s a touch less smooth than the Mutec MC-3+USB in my setup and with that firmware.

 Now comes the Focusrite Rednet 3.
 It’s a Dante-based converter intended for professional audio use.
 It is the first audio-over-IP device I’ve tried.
 I directly connected it to my computer’s ethernet port.
 Immediately, I was faced with issues.
 It doesn’t work out of the box at all because the installed firmware doesn’t work with the latest software.
 So I had to go download the firmware update and install it.
 Twice, for good measure, because the Rednet software doesn’t trust you and does it again after the device is detected for the first time.

 Then it started working, albeit with the caveat that all music must be piped to it at the same sample rate.
 And my was I impressed.
 The Rednet 3 sounds absolutely outstanding.
-Despite the bad taste in my mouth from the early frustrations, it’s the best of the bunch.
+Despite the bad taste in my mouth from the early frustrations, it might be the best of the bunch in overall sound quality.
 I did start to experience some occasional dropouts, but I eventually tracked it down to JRiver because foobar2000 wasn’t causing the issue, so I switched media players.

 Weaknesses?
 Well, it’s not user friendly.
 It can’t change sample rates on the fly.
 It’s a double rack height massive red behemoth.
 And, it takes over your ethernet port unless you buy a separate card for it or use wireless.
 Plus, it ain’t cheap.
 The reward for all of the sacrifices is an amazing sound.
 No digital hash, incredible extension, wonderful dynamics, top notch separation.